tlevine/www.thomaslevine.com/content/!/nyc-crime-map/index.md

 I downloaded the full tables from the Google Maps Engine API, so now you can download them as ordinary GeoJSON files, one per table.
 Read more [here](https://github.com/tlevine/nyc-crime-map).

+## More seriously
+While everyone has permission to download these data, I do know that getting them seems impossible to some people.
+It's funny, though, that it has taken me so long to do something so simple.

+It usually takes quite a lot to convince me that something might be vaguely useful.
+People complained a bunch about this map, so I finally got the data into a nicer form, but I'm still skeptical that it's really useful at all.

+So please convince me that I didn't just waste two hours.